C-Vane/AI-Boothcamp-Homeworks/FINAL-PROJECT/README.md

 #### Call Interface and Scheduling

-- [ ] Give agent more context update generic prompt with additional information
+- [x] Give agent more context update generic prompt with additional information
-- [ ] Improve user prompts with more context, and get additional product information from user
+- [x] Improve user prompts with more context, and get additional product information from user
-- [ ] Get missing target information like their email address for calendar booking
+- [x] Get missing target information like their email address for calendar booking

-- [ ] Implement call scheduling
-- [ ] Create a server to run scheduled calls
-- [ ] Implement phone calling system

-or

-- [ ] Build mobile call interface
-- [ ] Implement ring animation
-- [ ] Create call timer component
-- [ ] Add call end animation

 ### Google Calendar Integration